August 1, 2019

 Cornelius answered: “Three days ago I was in my house praying at this hour, at three in the afternoon.
 Suddenly a man in shining clothes stood before me and said, ‘Cornelius, God has heard your prayer and remembered your gifts to the poor.
 Send to Joppa for Simon who is called Peter.
 He is a guest in the home of Simon the tanner, who lives by the sea.’
 So I sent for you immediately, and it was good of you to come.
 Now we are all here in the presence of God to listen to everything the Lord has commanded you to tell us.”

 Cornelius was a Centurion.
-I may have it wrong, but I see a Centurion fulfilling the role of the dreaded “Peace Keepers” from the Hunger Games.
+A Centurion was a living symbol of the power of the Roman Empire and the enforcer of its unsettling peace.
 Remember the Centurion who came to Jesus asking for Jesus to heal his servant?
 Remember the Centurion at the Cross?
 They were the enforcers of the Roman occupation.
 For a devout Jew, a Centurion would probably rank just below a traitorous tax collector on the most hated list.
 Cornelius, to be clear, as a God-fearer, was exceptional.
-(A God-fearer was for all practical purposes– a common law Jew– they observed the Jewish laws and customs but were not converts to Judaism because they were not circumcised.)
+(A God-fearer was for all practical purposes a type of common law Jew—they observed some Jewish laws and customs but were not converts to Judaism because they were not circumcised.)

 Do we realize what’s happening here?

 In television terms, today’s episode would be the Season Finale, leaving us in spellbinding suspense until next year.
-(In our case, keep in mind that we have it “on-demand,” and we will proceed with our binge viewing. ;0)
+(In our case, keep in mind that we have it “on-demand,” and we will proceed with our binge viewing)

 As the plot careens out of control, the screen fades black.